-- DCEDIY must recognise and treat accommodation for victims of trafficking as an issue of utmost priority within the process of ending Direct Provision. - The Programme Board overseeing the end of Direct Provision (as outlined in the White Paper) should include at least one board member with specific expertise on human trafficking. - Provision of specific accommodation for victims of trafficking must be underpinned by a gender-specific and trauma-informed approach.
-In particular, with respect to victims of sexual violence and exploitation in all accommodation options. - The Department of Housing must ensure that all policies at national/ IPAS and Local Authority level are aligned and that Local authorities cease their refusal of assistance to victims of trafficking on short-term residence permits with immediate effect.
+Assistance and support Accommodation • DCEDIY must recognise and treat accommodation for victims of trafficking as an issue of utmost priority within the process of ending Direct Provision.
+The Programme Board overseeing the end of Direct Provision (as outlined in the White Paper) should include at least one board member with specific expertise on human trafficking.
+Provision of specific accommodation for victims of trafficking must be underpinned by a gender-specific and trauma-informed approach.
+In particular, with respect to victims of sexual violence and exploitation in all accommodation options.
+The Department of Housing must ensure that all policies at national/ IPAS and Local Authority level are aligned and that Local authorities cease their refusal of assistance to victims of trafficking on short-tern residence permits with immediate effect.
+Material Assistance Access to assistance and support measures must be made available to all victims of trafficking, regardless of their nationality/citizenship, or a pending International Protection claim.
+There must be an explicit provision to ensure that International Protection can be pursued at an moment in time.
+Department of Employment Affairs and Social Protection should formally exempt EEA-national victims of human trafficking from the Habitual Residence condition when accessing statutory assistance.
+A clear and transparent approach to material assistance for victims of trafficking that is independent from the International Protection, is urgently needed.
+The Commission reiterates its recommendations fo the equitable treatment of victims irrespective of their nationality and their universal right to claim asylum.
+Translation Translation, interpretation and cultural mediation services used by State agencies should be extended and made available to all NGOs wh support victims of trafficking.

-Material Assistance

-- Access to assistance and support measures must be made available to all victims of trafficking, regardless of their nationality/citizenship, or a pending International Protection claim.
-There must be an explicit provision to ensure that International Protection can be pursued at any moment in time. - Department of Employment Affairs and Social Protection should formally exempt EEA-national victims of human trafficking from the Habitual Residence condition when accessing statutory assistance. - A clear and transparent approach to material assistance for victims of trafficking that is independent from the International Protection, is urgently needed.
-The Commission reiterates its recommendations for the equitable treatment of victims irrespective of their nationality and their universal right to claim asylum.